Camilo716/dotnetESL/README.md

 ### Requirements:
 - FreeSWITCH server to connect.
-For local development you can use https://github.com/Camilo716/FreeSWITCH
+For local development can use https://github.com/Camilo716/FreeSWITCH
 - Dotnet 6

 ### Usage